John O. Moseley

-John Ohleyer Moseley (October 21, 1893 – October 10, 1955) was an American educator, a Rhodes Scholar, and a Professor of Latin at the University of Oklahoma in the 1920s.
-He was also the President of the Sigma Alpha Epsilon fraternity in the 1930s.
-He served as the President of Central State College from 1935 to 1939, and the University of Nevada, Reno from 1944 to 1949.
+John Ohleyer Moseley (October 21, 1893 – October 10, 1955) was an American academic administrator and scholar.
+He was the president of Central State College from 1935 to 1939, and the University of Nevada, Reno from 1944 to 1949.
+He was also the president of the Sigma Alpha Epsilon fraternity in the 1930s.

 Early life and education

 John Ohleyer Moseley was born on October 21, 1893, in Meridian, Mississippi.
-His father, John W. Moseley, Jr., was a Presbyterian minister in Oklahoma for 30 years and originally from Richmond, Virginia.
+His father, John W. Moseley Jr., was a Presbyterian minister in Oklahoma for 30 years and originally from Richmond, Virginia.
 His mother, Sophie Ohleyer, was from Brandon, Mississippi.
 His paternal grandfather served as a Presbyterian minister in the South for seventy years.
 His family was from the Antebellum South.

 He attended Southwestern Presbyterian College, now known as Rhodes College, a Presbyterian college in Clarksville, Tennessee.
 He graduated with a Bachelor of Arts degree in Latin, Greek and English from Austin College in Sherman, Texas in 1912.
 He later went to teach Latin and Athletics at Durant High School in Durant, Oklahoma from 1912 to 1915.
 Meanwhile, he attended Southeastern Teachers College, where he received a Certificate in Education in 1913.

 He attended graduate school at the University of Oklahoma from 1915 to 1916.
 He was initiated into the Sigma Alpha Epsilon fraternity there in 1915.
 He received a Master of Arts degree in English from the same institution in 1916.

 He received a Rhodes Scholarship in 1917 and attended the University of Oxford in Oxford, England, shortly after serving as a lieutenant in France during World War I. He received a Bachelor of Arts degree in Jurisprudence from Merton College, Oxford in 1922 and a Master of Arts degree in 1928.

 He completed his legal studies at the University of Oklahoma College of Law.
 As the 1930 recipient of a Royall Victor Fellowship, he spent two summers at Stanford University in Palo Alto, California, where he studied the Law and Latin.
 He also attended classes at Columbia University in New York City and the University of Southern California in Los Angeles.
 He received an LLD degree from his alma mater, Austin College, in 1936.